tobias-barakaa/what-happens-when/README.rst

   single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)

+// continuation

+HTTP Strict Transport Security (HSTS) and Preloaded HSTS List:

+When the browser is about to send a request to a website, it checks for the presence of HTTP Strict Transport Security (HSTS) policies.
+HSTS is a web security policy mechanism that helps to protect users from various types of attacks and improve the security of web communications.

+HSTS ensures that a website can only be accessed via a secure HTTPS connection, even if the user initially enters an HTTP URL in the address bar.
+It helps prevent potential eavesdropping, man-in-the-middle attacks, and other security vulnerabilities associated with unencrypted HTTP connections.

+To implement HSTS, websites include an HTTP response header in their server responses, indicating that the website should only be accessed via HTTPS.
+For example, a website may include the following header: Strict-Transport-Security: max-age=31536000.

+When a user first visits a website that employs HSTS, the initial request may still be sent over HTTP.
+However, the server includes the HSTS header in its response, instructing the browser to only use HTTPS for future requests to that website.

+To enhance security and prevent potential downgrade attacks (where an attacker tries to force a user to use an insecure HTTP connection instead of HTTPS), modern web browsers maintain a "preloaded HSTS list."

+The preloaded HSTS list contains websites that have requested that all communication with them occur over HTTPS exclusively.
+Being on this list means that the browser will automatically use HTTPS when communicating with these websites, even if the user initially types "http://" in the address bar.

+If the website being accessed is on the preloaded HSTS list, the browser automatically sends the request via HTTPS, ensuring a secure connection from the start.

+If the website is not on the preloaded HSTS list, the initial request is sent via HTTP.
+However, the server's response may include the HSTS header, instructing the browser to use HTTPS for subsequent requests.

+The preloaded HSTS list is periodically updated by browser vendors to include new websites that have requested HSTS protection and to remove websites that no longer require it.

 DNS lookup
 ----------